 Not so according to many others.
 A friend of mine described Guy as the silent but strong companion who keeps you on the straight and narrow, without judgment.
 Yet, he himself never knew his parents and has his own insecurities to contend with – including the fact that he doesn’t know how to fly.
 The perfect friend to have looking after your interests, and to care for as he deals with his own issues.

 Bloggers have mentioned that they’ve put in their own request for Guy as their guardian angel.
-Others described him as the emotional center of the story.
+Others described him as the emotional centre of the story.
 Some even wanted the romance in the novel to be between Guy and the main character, Allan, and not between Allan and Warwick.